OWASP/www-policy/operational/chapters.md

 Services identical or similar to those provided by the foundation cannot be expensed without [prior approval](https://owasporg.atlassian.net/servicedesk/customer/portal/4/group/14/create/75).
 Where possible, all chapters are encouraged to use a service that respects user privacy.

 ## Starting a New Chapter
 There are currently two types of chapters you can start: city chapters and student chapters.
-Prospective chapter leaders should familiarize themselves with this policy and the Chapter Handbook (TBD) prior to submitting the form.
+Prospective chapter leaders should familiarize themselves with this policy and the [Chapter Handbook](https://owasp.org/www-policy/operational/chapter-handbook-existing.html) prior to submitting the form.

 * New chapters must be approved by the foundation, by submitting a request through [Contact Us](https://contact.owasp.org/).
 * After the new chapter is approved, the chapter leader must: